Leif plans to finish the plywood on Saturday

 The wheelchair car is a nuisance in the shed.
 It is hard to walk past, and leaves no floor space for working at the workbench.
 We had considered storing the wheelchair car outside on a track with a fold-back cover over it, but now more of us like it in a mini-shed.

 We’ve decided on a mini-shed that just fits.
-The wheelchair car is 36″ x 92″, but 44″ wide when holding the loading ramp.
-So a 48″ door width would be plenty, and a 96″ shed length just makes it.
+The wheelchair car is 36″ x 92″, So a 40″ door width would be plenty, and a 96″ shed length just makes it.

 And we have the funds in our infrastructure grant.